Diedrick Brackens: ark of bulrushes

 Feb 20 - Aug 22, 2021

-Ark of Bulrushes presents a new series by Los Angeles-based artist Diedrick Brackens including large-scale weavings and premiering the artist’s first woven sculptures.
+Diedrick Brackens: ark of bulrushes presents a new series by Los Angeles-based artist Diedrick Brackens including large-scale weavings and premiering the artist’s first woven sculptures.
 Known for making colorful textiles about African American and queer histories, Brackens has developed a process of combining the tactility of yarn with the ethos of storytelling.
 For this exhibition, the artworks tell timeless narratives about emancipation and remediation through pattern, body, and the power of craft.

 Brackens’ deeply colored weavings pull imagery from 19th century Freedom Quilts—used to communicate with enslaved people traveling along the Underground Railroad—and star constellations that have been used to navigate the external world and internal psyche for thousands of years.
 The central focus of Brackens’ artwork always returns to the Black body represented in form or implied in absence.
 Intertwined with the patterns are dynamic figures mimicking animals associated with constellations.
 This positioning aligns the body within the cosmic proportions of the universe, inferring empowerment of the individual and of a people.